megaluck/documentation/docs/introduction/06-Base-App.rst

 There are two basic transactions: `MC2SCAggregatedTransaction
 <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/MC2SCAggregatedTransaction.java>`_ and `SidechainCoreTransaction
 <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/SidechainCoreTransaction.java>`_.
-An MC2SCAggregatedTransaction is the implementation of Forward Transfer and can be only added as a part of the mainchain block reference data during synchronization with mainchain.
+An MC2SCAggregatedTransaction is the implementation of Forward Transfer and can only be added as a part of the mainchain block reference data during synchronization with the mainchain.
-When a Forger is going to produce a sidechain block and a new mainchain block appears, the forger will recreate that mainchain block as a reference that will contain sidechain related data.
-So, if some Forward Transfer exists in the mainchain block, it will be included into the MC2SCAggregatedTransaction and added as a part of the reference.
+When a Forger is going to produce a sidechain block, and a new mainchain block appears, the forger will recreate that mainchain block as a reference that will contain sidechain related data.
+If a Forward Transfer exists in the mainchain block, it will be included into the MC2SCAggregatedTransaction and added as a part of the reference.
-The SidechainCoreTransaction is the transaction, which can be created by anyone to send coins inside a sidechain, create forging stakes or perform withdrawal requests
-(send coins back to the MC).
+The SidechainCoreTransaction is the transaction, which can be created by anyone to send coins inside a sidechain, create forging stakes or perform withdrawal requests (send coins back to the MC).
 The SidechainCoreTransaction can be extended to support custom logic operations.
 For example, if we think about real-estate sidechain, we can tokenize some private property as a specific Box using SidechainCoreTransaction.
 Please refer to SDK extensions for more details.

 Serialization
 *************

 Because the SDK is based on Scorex we implement the Scorex way of data serialization.
-  * Any serialized data like Box/BoxData/Secret/Proof/Transaction implements Scorex BytesSerializable interface/trait.
+  * Any serialized data like Box/BoxData/Secret/Proof/Transaction implements Scorex `BytesSerializable <https://github.com/ScorexFoundation/Scorex/blob/master/src/main/scala/scorex/core/serialization/BytesSerializable.scala>`_ interface/trait.
-  * BytesSerializable declare functions byte[] bytes() and Serializer serializer().
+  * `BytesSerializable <https://github.com/ScorexFoundation/Scorex/blob/master/src/main/scala/scorex/core/serialization/BytesSerializable.scala>`_ declare functions byte[] bytes() and Serializer serializer().
-  * Serializer  itself works with Reader/Writer which are wrappers on byte stream.
+  * Serializer itself works with Reader/Writer, which are wrappers on byte stream.
-  * Scorex Reader and Writer also implements some functionality like reading/parsing data of integer/long/string etc.
+  * Scorex Reader and Writer also implements functionality like reading/parsing data of integer/long/string etc.
   * Serialization and parsing itself implemented in data class by implementation byte[] bytes() (required by BytesSerializable interface) and implementation static function for parsing bytes public static Data parseBytes(byte[] bytes)
-  * Also, for correct parse purposes, special bytes such as a unique id of data type is put at the beginning of the byte stream (it is done automatically), thus any serialized data shall provide a unique id.
-Specific serializers shall be set for those unique ids during dependency injection setting as well as custom Serializer shall be put into Custom Serializers Map which are defined at AppModule.
-Please refer to SDK extension section for more information
+  * Also, for correct parse purposes, special bytes such as a unique id of data type are put at the beginning of the byte stream (it is done automatically).
+Thus any serialized data shall provide a unique id.
+Specific serializers shall be set for those unique ids during the dependency injection setting as well as custom Serializer shall be put into Custom Serializers Map, which are defined at AppModule.
+Please refer to the SDK extension section for more information

 SidechainNodeView
 *****************